 In the world where everything is instant, a recruiter or prospective employer will decide within a minute if your cv is worth considering.
-Nathania Rowe, a RecruitMyMom Recruitment Manager lists the essentials for every CV.
+This list outlines the essentials you need to keep in mind before you send your CV.

 Make sure your cover letter speaks to the key requirements listed in the job.
 Keep it succinct, no long-winded sentences, as you need to keep their interest.
 Always keep in mind that the person looking at your application may be looking at 50 others as well.